Quinn Meinerz: College career

 Meinerz played in two games as a freshman before becoming a starter as a sophomore, when he was named first team All-Wisconsin Intercollegiate Athletic Conference (WIAC).
 Meinerz was named first team All-WIAC and a first team Division III All-American by the Associated Press.
 The 2020 NCAA Division III football season was canceled due to COVID-19 pandemic and he spent the year training at his family's hunting and fishing camp in Ontario.
 Meinerz played in the 2021 Senior Bowl.

 Professional career

 Meinerz was selected 98th overall in the third round of the 2021 NFL draft by the Denver Broncos.
 He was the highest drafted football player in Wisconsin–Whitewater history and the first since 2007.
 In Meinerz's rookie season on the Broncos, he played in 15 of the 17 regular season games and started every game after Week 9, totaling 9 starts on the season.

 On July 17, 2024, Meinerz signed a four-year, $80 million extension, keeping him under contract through the 2028 season.

 Meinerz was named a first-team All-Pro at right guard for the 2024 season.
 He was later invited to the Pro Bowl as the first alternate but declined to participate, stating that he didn't want to attend as a replacement.

+In 2025, Meinerz excelled once again and was named to the Pro Bowl and first-team All-Pro rosters.
+He was also named as a finalist for the inaugural NFL Protector of the Year Award.

+On March 8, 2026, the Broncos restructured Meinerz's contract in order to save $11 million of cap space.